earthly/earthly/docs/guides/build-args.md

 Earthly stores the contents of command-line-supplied secrets in memory on the localhost.
 When a `RUN` command that requires a secret is evaluated by BuildKit, the BuildKit daemon will request the secret from the earthly command-line process and will temporarily mount the secret inside the runc container that is evaluating the `RUN` command.
 Once the command finishes the secret is unmounted.
 It will not persist as an environment variable within the saved container snapshot.
-Secrets will persist in-memory until the earthly command exits.
+Secrets will be kept in-memory until the earthly command exits.

 Earthly also supports cloud-based shared secrets which can be stored in the cloud.
 Secrets are never stored in the cloud unless a user creates an earthly account and